KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting Started.md

 class KeyboardViewController: KeyboardInputViewController {}
 ```

 The controller will then call ``KeyboardInputViewController/viewWillSetupKeyboard()`` when the keyboard view should be created or updated.
-You can override this function and call ``KeyboardInputViewController/setup(with:)`` to customize the default view or set up a completely custom one.
+You can override this function and call `.setup(with:)` to customize the default view or set up a completely custom one.

 Since KeyboardKit uses plain SwiftUI, you can use any custom SwiftUI view hierarchy as your keyboard view.